-SECTION 3 - BOARD APPROVAL REQUIRMENTSREQUIREMENTS AND -THE EXECUTIVE DIRECTORDIRECTOR'S AUTHORITY:
+SECTION 3 - BOARD APPROVAL REQUIRMENTS AND THE EXECUTIVE DIRECTOR'S AUTHORITY:

-All purchases of, or contracts for supplies, Supplies and servicesServices shall be awarded by resolution of the Board and subject to the limitations set forth in this Section 3, except that the Executive Director shall have delegated authority to bind the Port by written contract or purchase orderPurchase Order as set forth below without previous specific action of the Board.
+All purchases Purchases of, or contracts for supplies, Supplies and services Services shall be awarded by resolution of the Board and subject to the limitations set forth in this Section 3, except that the Executive Director shall have delegated authority to bind the Port by written contract or purchase order Purchase Order as set forth below without previous specific action of the Board.

-A. Executive Director's delegated authority for budgeted supplies or services (\$150,000 for professional services and \$250,000 for all other supplies and services):Services: The Executive Director is hereby delegated the authority to execute any purchase ofPurchase Order or contract for budgeted professional services of less thanSupplies or equal to one hundred and fifty thousand dollars (\$150,000), and for all other budgeted supplies or servicesServices of less than or equal to two hundred and fifty thousand dollars (\$250,000), ("Contracting Authority"), inclusive of any change order or expansion of scope, or amendment to contract.
-The Port Attorney is hereby delegated the same authority as the Executive DirectedDirector has under this Section 3 with respect to contracts for special counsel, legal experts and(including technical experts related to legal assistantmatters), legal assistants, or research services.

-B. Executive Director's delegated authority for unbudgeted supplies and services (\$100,000 all supplies or services): The Executive Director is hereby delegated the authority to execute any purchase of or contract for all unbudgeted supplies and services of less than or equal to one hundred thousand dollars (\$100,000).
+- A. Executive Director's delegated authority for budgeted supplies or services (\$150,000 for professional services and \$250,000 for all other supplies and services): Services: The Executive Director is hereby delegated the authority to execute any purchase of Purchase Order or contract for budgeted professional Professional services Services of less than or equal to one hundred and fifty thousand dollars (\$150,000), and for all other budgeted Supplies supplies or services Services of less than or equal to two hundred and fifty thousand dollars (\$250,000), ("Contracting Authority"), inclusive of any change order or expansion of scope, or amendment to contract.
+The Port Attorney is hereby delegated the same authority as the Executive Directed Director has under this Section 3 with respect to contracts for special counsel, legal experts and (including technical experts related to legal assistant matters), legal assistants, or research services. - B. Executive Director's delegated authority for unbudgeted supplies and services (\$100,000 all supplies or services): The Executive Director is hereby delegated the authority to execute any purchase of or contract for all unbudgeted supplies and services of less than or equal to one hundred thousand dollars (\$100,000).
 The Port Attorney is hereby delegated the same authority as the Executive Directed has under this Section 3 with respect to contract for special counsel, legal experts and legal assistant or research services.